 Hillel is the largest Jewish campus organization in the world and is engaged with college students at more than 550 universities across the world.
 Hillel engages the leadership of more Jewish college students than all other endeavors combined.
 90% of Jews in the United States go to college and are part of a diverse network.

 Established in 1923, the first Hillel opened at the University of Illinois.
-It had a vision to convey the Jewish civilization to a new generation.
-By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve the large number of Jewish people now on campus.
+It had the vision to convey the Jewish civilization to a new generation.
+By the 1980s, admission barriers against Jews had been completely dropped and it became a challenge to serve a large number of Jewish people now on campus.

 In 2012, Hillel was added to the list of 16 People and Organizations 'Changing the World,' a list put together by philanthropist and Internet entrepreneur Craig Newmark.

 B'nai B’rith women (BBW) was founded in 1909.
 In 1957 membership totaled 132,000 women in 768 chapters in the United States and Canada with 41 chapters in foreign countries.